DuwanSierra/DuwanSierra/README.md

 ### Hi there 👋

+⚡ I am working at Solredes SAS, with Angular 9+, Spring Boot 2.2.4, JavaEE7 with JSF and PrimeFaces, and Databases in Oracle and MariaDB.

-🔭 I’m currently working on http://caninoamigoshop.tk/ freelance project, This project is developed in Angular 9 and Spring Boot.
+🔭 I’m currently working on http://caninoamigoshop.tk/ freelance Pet-Shop project.
+This project is developed in Angular 9 and Spring Boot.
 Hosted on Amazon AWS Elastic Beanstalk, an instance of Apache Tomcat, it also implements the Amazon S3 and Amazon RDS services.

-⚡ I am working at Solredes SAS

 Programming languages with Frameworks: